3 women investigated for causing deadly blaze at German zoo

 Many Germans welcome in the new year legally with fireworks at midnight.
 Sky lanterns, however, are both illegal and unusual in Germany.
 The mini hot-air balloons made of paper have been used in Asia for centuries.

-The fire started in a corner of the ape house’s roof and spread rapidly.
+The fire started in a corner of the ape house’s roof in the first minutes of the new year and spread rapidly.
 The zoo near the Dutch border says the ape house burned down and more than 30 animals — including five orangutans, two gorillas, a chimpanzee and several monkeys — were killed, as well as fruit bats and birds.

-Firefighters were only able to rescue two chimpanzees.
-The zoo said Thursday it was satified with their condition.
+The animals either burned to death or died from smoke inhalation, authorities said.

-Hoppmann said the women had ordered five sky lanterns on the internet and told authorities that they hadn’t known they were illegal in Germany.
+Hoppmann said the women had ordered five sky lanterns on the internet and told authorities that they had believed they were legal in Germany.
 He added that there was nothing in the product description showing that they were banned.

 Hoppmann described the women as “completely normal people who seemed very sensible, very responsible” and said it was “very courageous” of them to come forward, saving authorities a tricky investigation.
-He added that they fear reprisals.
+He added that they feared reprisals and authorities limited the details given about the suspects.

+Investigators believe that just one lantern started the blaze.
+They found the other four later, with handwritten good wishes for the new year attached.

+The destroyed ape house lacked fire detectors and sprinklers, which weren’t required when it was built in the 1970s.
+The zoo said, however, that it had passed a regular fire protection check a few months ago.